jimishol/cholidean-harmony-structure/asset_pipeline/FOR_DEVELOPERS.md

    - Called from `love.quit()` for final cleanup.

 > **Note:**
-> - `stop()` and `quit()` must finish synchronously—no orphaned processes or hanging threads.
-> - Failure to shut down cleanly will leave zombie backends or stale `active_notes.lua` files.
+> - `active_notes.lua` is no longer used for runtime state.
+> - All note tracking is handled via TCP.
+> - External tools do not need to be written in Lua — any environment that can open a TCP socket and send a comma-separated list of MIDI notes is compatible.

 Once implemented, the core engine will:
-- Spawn your backend in a Love2D thread.
+- Spawn your backend in a Love2D thread
-- Manage shared channels.
+- Manage shared channels
-- Read `active_notes.lua` each frame for live visualization.
+- Merge note input from all clients for unified visualization

-That’s it—drop your Lua module in `src/backends/`, follow this API, and your backend will “just work.” 🎹🔗
+That’s it — drop your Lua module in `src/backends/`, follow this API, and your backend will “just work.” 🎹🔗